jis3r/icons/README.md

 ## Credits

 Thank you to the awesome [Dmytro](https://twitter.com/pqoqubbw) 💜 for the idea and inspiration to animated lucide-icons!
-I loved his project so much that I wanted to make it available for the svelte ecosystem, so here we go! :)
+I loved his project so much that I wanted to make it available for the Svelte ecosystem, so here we go! :)